Dodgers confident going into NL wild-card series vs Brewers

 LOS ANGELES (AP) — Best record in the majors.
-Best mark at home in the National League.
-Most home runs in the majors.
-Best bullpen ERA in the NL.
+More home runs than anyone.
+Best bullpen ERA and home record in the National League.

 The Los Angeles Dodgers have checked nearly every box on the way to their eighth straight postseason appearance.

-Now if they could just do something about that 32-year drought in winning a championship.
+Now if they could just do something about that 32-year championship drought.

 “It’s World Series or bust every year,” manager Dave Roberts said Tuesday.

-With Mookie Betts in the fold, the Dodgers are poised for a new challenge in the postseason, starting with Game 1 Wednesday in their best-of-three playoff series against the Milwaukee Brewers.
+With Mookie Betts in the fold, the Dodgers are poised for a new challenge in the postseason, starting with Game 1 on Wednesday in their best-of-three playoff series against the Milwaukee Brewers.

 The Dodgers rolled through the shortened 60-game season with a 43-17 mark (21-9 at home) and slugged 118 homers.